Carlo-Birkholz/carlo-birkholz.github.io/index.md

 ## Work in progress

-- Chatt(GPT)ing about inflation: Medias influence on households' inflation expectations
+- Chat(GPT)ing about inflation: Medias influence on households' inflation expectations (with Rudi Bachmann)
 - Do they actually move?
 Detecting tax evasion with smart meters (with Maximilian Todtenhaupt)

 {% include_relative _includes/policy_work.md %}